 Ingredients: Rice Bran Oil, Sunflower Oil, Coconut Glycerides – from Vitamin E, Coconut oil and Polysorbate 85.
 (Does not contain nut oils)

 Sweet almond oil is one of the most well-known essential oils for massage among massage specialists.
-Extracted from almonds, sweet almond oil is light yellow in color.
+Extracted from almonds, sweet almond oil is light yellow.

 It’s a bit oily, which allows hands and fingers to glide very easily over skin.
 Sweet almond oil is absorbed fairly quickly, but it is not so quickly that you need to keep reapplying it.

-Viva Sweet almond oil is known as a classic base oil for the majority therapists, it’s full of 100% Sweet Almond oil.
-It’s Non allergenic so it usually doesn’t irritate skin.
-However people who have nut allergies are probably recommended to avoid using almond oil, in order to try a patch test first.
+Viva Sweet almond oil is known as a classic base oil for the majority of therapists, it’s full of 100% Sweet Almond oil.
+It’s Non-allergenic so it usually doesn’t irritate the skin.
+However, people who have nut allergies are probably recommended to avoid using almond oil, to try a patch test first.

 It is available in the unique Melrose cask that keeps the oil fresh into the last drop.

 Apricot kernel oil is similar in texture and color to almond oil but costs a little more.
 It’s full of vitamin E, a quality that provides a longer shelf-life compared to the typical oil.

-The NOW Apricot Kernel Oil has a very light texture can make it very suitable as a facial oil, specifically for dry, sensitive, mature and inflamed skin.
+The NOW Apricot Kernel Oil has a very light texture that can make it very suitable as a facial oil, specifically for dry, sensitive, mature and inflamed skin.
 Deeply nourishing and also a useful source of Vitamin A & essential fatty acids.

-Like almond oil and apricot kernel oil is absorbed into the skin, so it is not going to leave people feeling oily afterwards.
+Like almond oil and apricot kernel oil is absorbed into the skin, so it is not going to leave people feeling oily afterward.
 This property also makes it an excellent oil to use for aromatherapy massage.
 Apricot kernel oil is a wonderful alternative to sweet almond oil for those who have nut allergies.

-Even if you think of coconut oil as a white solid oil, however when heated coconut oil is really a non-greasy, light, liquid oil.
+Even if you think of coconut oil as white solid oil, however when heated coconut oil is a non-greasy, light, liquid oil.

 Melrose makes an organic and Unrefined Coconut Oil, This pure unrefined coconut continues all the aroma of coconut.
 A solid at temperatures below 20C warmed it’s a clear high glide oil with excellent stability.